DOS, the Apple’s Macintosh and Microsoft’s Windows, and, finally, the internet. By Toby Walsh

 “Who’s the President of Switzerland, Siri?”

 “Play me that jazz saxonophist that I like, Alexa.”

 In many cases, there won’t be a keyboard in sight.
 We’ll walk into some new room and say “Turn on the lights” and expect someone will be listening.
-Sorry, something will be listening.
+Sorry, something

 We’ll sit it our car and simply announce “start the ignition”.
 We’ll get into a lift and command “top floor, please”.
 We’ll walk into the bathroom and say “run me a bath”.

 Screens will disappear.
 In its place, will be conversations.
 Conversations that will follow us from room to room, to car, to office and to bed.